Victorian Christmas: Enjoy an Evening in 19th Century England

 If you want to get on the invitation list, fill-in the form to the right & be certain to tell us how you heard about the Greensboro Grub!!

-Hey, you found us!
-Welcome to the Land of Peculiar People!
+Hey, you found Peculiar People!
+But We're Not Here!

 « Return to About Us